10 Movies to Watch If you are Learning French

 Amour (Love in French) is another beautiful love story that the movies have ever seen; it’s also necessarily the best-case scenario for any marriage.

-This film is about an elderly female music teacher and her husband in the 80s, whose life gets torn apart by her stroke.
-The movie is full of the most profound emotions and mightily expressive.
+This film is about an elderly female music teacher and her husband in the 1980s, whose life is torn apart by her stroke.
+It is full of profound emotions and mightily expressive.

-The movie is so powerful and unforgettable as such that it receives so many awards.
+The movie is so powerful and unforgettable that it received many awards.

 Want to improve your knowledge of French and, at the same time, enjoy a terrific movie?